mini-eggs/MeteorBeat/docs/GIT.md

 Rule #2 mentioned code review.
 It doesn't need to be a formal code review -- just that a commit that includes code changes and/or additions to master branch is vetted in some way.
-So what do the process of adding a feature to MeteorBeat look like?
+So what does the process of adding a feature to MeteorBeat look like?
 I'll outline the steps below and provide the bash commands to accomplish each in more details in the next step.